 What kind of data should my learning analytics tool be picking up?

-There are three key categories of data you should be monitoring to make effective decisions.
-These are:
+There are three key categories of data you should be monitoring to make effective decisions:

 1. User Data